hak5peaks/Hackers-Nightlight/README.md

 # Flashing

 Donwload the Flashtool from https://www.espressif.com/en/support/download/other-tools

+DO NOT FLASH WHILE OR PLUG IN USB ADAPTER WHILE LIGHTBULB IS ON 120V or 240V POWER SOURCE!!!

 when opening the flashtool, you will want to set Chiptype to ESP32-C3 and make sure WorkMode is on Develop and LoadMode is on UART